jiaxicheng/pentaho/pdi_pattern_automate_with_parameters.md

 ```

 ### bash script to batch all reports ###
-Use a Linux TUI interface tool `dialog`, the pentaho reports can be generated
+Use a Linux TUI interface tool `dialog`, the Pentaho reports can be generated
-directly on the command line, the files are grouped into provider and
+directly on the command line, the files are grouped into providers and date ranges.
+Below is the trimmed version of the script:

 ```
 #!/bin/bash